Arnavion/www-arnavion-dev/content/blog/2019-10-20-local-linux-user-tries-freebsd.md

 FreeBSD's manual for `awk` specifically is at [this URL.](https://docs.freebsd.org/info/gawk/gawk.info.Index.html)

-My dayjob involves working with Raspberry Pis.
+My dayjob involves working with Raspberry Pis (running Raspbian).
 I usually ssh to them over ethernet rather than connect a serial cable or a monitor to them.
 However if one were to change its IP address while I'm away, I would be locked out of it until I hooked up a serial cable or monitor and dumped its new IP address.
 So I decided to write a script that would repeatedly flash the LED on the Pi in morse code corresponding to its current IP address.
 It was quite easy to write this script in `awk`, including the part of converting the address components to binary via division.
 It would've been a tad more complicated in `bash`.

 Perl would probably be another good choice to solve these kinds of problems, for both Linux and FreeBSD, but I have no experience with it.
 Maybe one day...